planetoidal/stellarium/stars/default/proper-motion-pr.md

 The Stellarium catalog files that store proper-motion data (`stars_0_ovo_8.cat`, `stars_1_0v0_8.cat`, `stars_2_0_v0_8.cat`) currently contain incorrect proper-motion values.
-This pull request provides modified code that calculates the correct proper-motion data for these catalog files.
+This pull request provides modified code that calculates the correct proper-motion values for these catalog files.

 ### Background

-The paper “Comparison of astronomical software programs for archaeoastronomical applications”, by De Lorenzis, A. and V. Orofino (2018) (full citation given in the bibliography of the Stellarium User Guide) compares how different astronomical programs compute stellar positions in time scales of interest to archeologists, for instance back to 10,000 BC.
+The 2018 paper “Comparison of astronomical software programs for archaeoastronomical applications”, by De Lorenzis, A. and V. Orofino (full citation given in the bibliography of the Stellarium User Guide) compares how different astronomical programs compute stellar positions in time scales of interest to archeologists, for instance back to 10,000 BC.